AliceSchuberg/Mini-Game-Plat/README.md

 # Mini-Game-Plat
 CNIT 355 Project: A game platform of mini / simple games with a defined server and the correspondent Android clients for players to operate with.
-For web view: https://github.com/AliceSchuberg/Mini-Game-Plat/blob/main/README.md
+For web view of this README.md: https://github.com/AliceSchuberg/Mini-Game-Plat/blob/main/README.md

 ## Motivation
 The project was designed in a way to practice our programming skills on Android in terms of Android communication with a running server.
 The Android App itself was neither attempting to be commercial nor to be attractive to the Android market.